I Custodi delle Vigne dell'Etna

 Much of I Custodi's excellence stems from those very vineyards.
 The House vineyard in the Contrada Moganazzi lends old-vine concentration and complexity to the Aetneus Rosso; Contrada Puntalazzo's Carricante vines seem to take in the salty air from the nearby Strait of Messina; while in Contrada Feudo di Mezzo, the ancient vines of Vigna Saeculare (some of them dating back 250 years!) serve up the most complex and compelling fruit of all.

-What I've noticed both times I've tasted with Mario is the huge degree of vintage variability that he allows.
+What I've noticed both times I've tasted with Mario is the huge degree of vintage variability that he and Foti allow.
 This is something to embrace, not shy away from.
 The wild vineyards of Etna are just that: wild.
 It is so essential to preserve that character by giving the juice leeway in the cellar — a shepherding approach that threads the needle between minimal intervention and controlled guidance.
-Paoluzi has a steady hand, and it shows in his wine.

 Solicchiata, Sicily